 Do I mind missing out on things at home?

 If you’re away for any length of time you’re going to miss out on some celebrations.
-It could be birthdays, weddings, anniversaries, Christmas, new babies, christenings etc. Not to mention the concerts, gigs, festivals, camping trips that you may have otherwise attended.
+It could be birthdays, weddings, anniversaries, Christmas, new babies, christenings etc. Not to mention the concerts, gigs, festivals, and camping trips that you may have otherwise attended.

 Do I feel in need of a change?

-By the time we both finish with work in the evenings, have a quick trip to the gym or climbing wall; have eaten and showered, it’s time to fall into bed – knackered.
-We felt stuck in a rutIt had gotten to the point we felt we hardly saw each other and definitely didn’t have or make the time for each other, let alone to do all the things we enjoy and want to be doing.
+By the time we both finished work in the evenings, had a quick trip to the gym or climbing wall; had eaten and showered, it was time to fall into bed – knackered.
+We felt stuck in a rut!
+It had gotten to the point where we felt we hardly saw each other and didn’t have or make the time for each other, let alone to do all the things we enjoyed and wanted to be doing.

 What about children?

-Am I okay with all my belongings on
+Am I okay with all my belongings on my back?

-Travel long term first packing attemptIn theory, I love this idea, but as you can see from my current packing pile, I’m kidding myself.
-I still have a way to go with this one.
-There’s some significant whittling down still to do I feel.
-Andy, on the other hand, is positively embracing it.
-He’s nailed it and is ready to go, travelling light.
+In theory, I love this idea, but as you can see from my original packing pile I was kidding myself.
+I’ve since whittled this down significantly, but still have a way to go with this one.
+Andy, on the other hand, positively embraced it.
+He nailed it and is an expert at travelling light.

 Does my country’s climate suit me?